For references on the Tractometer, see the Tractometer references page for additional references to cite.

 - Tractography Challenge ISMRM 2015 Videos.

-** See the tools page for links and information on the code.
+** See the tools page for links to the code.

 For the sake of prosperity, we also leave here the main conclusions that were discussed during the challenge in 2015.